Serious-senpai/stm32f429-tetris/readme.md

+## STM32 Tetris

+Project name: STM32 Tetris (STM32F429)

+Description: This repository contains the source code for a Tetris game running on the STM32F429I-DISCO board.
+The project uses the ST HAL libraries, optional FreeRTOS for certain configurations, and TouchGFX/ILI9341 for the display.
+It supports the STMPE811 touch controller and audio playback from the `sounds/wav` folder.

+Repository contents:
+- Firmware source for STM32 (folders: `Core/Src`, `Drivers`, `STM32CubeIDE`, `EWARM`, `gcc`/Makefile).
+- TouchGFX UI and assets (folders: `TouchGFX`, `App`, `assets`).
+- Project configuration files for multiple IDEs (STM32CubeIDE, MDK-ARM, EWARM) and linker scripts for GCC.
+- Audio resources in `sounds/wav` and an audio helper script at `sounds/main.py`.

+---

 > [!IMPORTANT]
 > Before doing `git add .`, generate the code using TouchGFX again to overwrite the formatting changes of STM32CubeIDE.
 It is also *recommended* to use VSCode C/C++ formatter afterwards.